-10 Contingent liabilities
+11 Contingent liabilities

-The Parent and the Danish subsidiaries participate in a Danish joint taxation arrangement in which MIE5 Holding 10 ApS, from 14.10.2021 serves as the administration company.
-Until this date Investeringsselskabet af 24.
-Februar 2015 A/S served as the administrations company.
+The Parent and the Danish subsidiaries participate in a Danish joint taxation arrangement in which MIE5 Holding 10 ApS serves as the administration company.
 According to the joint taxation provisions of the Danish Corporation Tax Act, the Parent and the Danish subsidiaries are therefore liable for income taxes etc. for the jointly taxed entities.

-11 Assets charged and collateral
+12 Assets charged and collateral